ppetrovtv/pine_script_docs/source/Operators.rst

 So the operator ``[]`` can be thought of as the history referencing operator.

 **Note 1**.
-Almost all built-in functions in Pine’s standard library return a series result, for example the function ``sma``.
-Therefore it’s possible to apply the operator ``[]`` directly to the function calls:
+Almost all built-in functions in Pine's standard library return a series result, for example the function ``sma``.
+Therefore it's possible to apply the operator ``[]`` directly to the function calls:

 ::